jarohde/rnt/README.md

 False for a network edge if the Reddit submission initiating the edge contains the provided keyword(s).

-`GetRedditNetwork().edge_list`: Returns a pandas DataFrame of the network edge list with columns for the poster, commenter, the subreddit the edge occurred in, and an optional text attribute column.
+`GetRedditNetwork.edge_list`: Returns a pandas DataFrame of the network edge list with columns for the poster, commenter, the subreddit the edge occurred in, and an optional text attribute column.

-`GetRedditNetwork().node_list`: Returns a pandas DataFrame of the network node list with columns for each unique node, the node's in-degree and out-degree values, and a list of subreddits the node participated in within the network.
+`GetRedditNetwork.node_list`: Returns a pandas DataFrame of the network node list with columns for each unique node, the node's in-degree and out-degree values, and a list of subreddits the node participated in within the network.

-`GetRedditNetwork().graph`: Returns a NetworkX graph object.
+`GetRedditNetwork.graph`: Returns a NetworkX graph object.

+`GetRedditNetwork.write_data()`: Object method that writes the `edge_list` and `node_list` attributes to file.
+The method can take `file_type` as an optional parameter. `file_type` indicates what file format to use when writing the data sets and accepts a string argument of either 'json' or 'csv'; default set to 'json'.

 ### subreddit_statistics()